The non-credit Rochester Scholars classes are offered for one-, two-, and three-week sessions over the summer for rising 9-12 grade students.

 When will I be notified of an admissions decision?

-Most admissions decisions are made on a rolling, space-available basis with the exceptions of the Malawi Summer Immersion Seminar and Mini Medical School.
+Most admissions decisions are made on a rolling, space-available basis with the exceptions of the study abroad, Mini Medical School, and Hajim Engineering programs.
 Due to the selective nature of these programs, all applications are selected and reviewed after the advertised deadline.

 Do you offer residential housing?